Beautiful bouquets of flowers

 These beautiful broad bean flowers will produce a rich harvest for both the bees and the humans that eat the legumes.
 They are rich in plant protein and are one of very few sources of dopamine, the feel-good hormone.

-Freezing broad beans means having plenty of protein and L-dopa all year round.
-They also give protection against Parkinson's disease and age related macular degeneration.
+Freezing broad beans means having plenty of protein and levodopa all year round.
+They also give protection against Parkinson's disease and age-related macular degeneration.

-Growing beautiful bouquets of flowers in our garden is part of the Cyan Zone philosophy[2]; caring for both ourselves and the planet.
+Growing beautiful bouquets of flowers in the garden is part of the Cyan Zone philosophy[2]; caring for both ourselves and the planet.

 It's interesting that in all five of the Blue Zones of the world they grow and eat broad beans; longevity is the key word.